 What is the challenge that you are facing?

 For a long time we were a single product company influencing the merchant experience but now we are a multi-product company.
-Top of our card readers we now offer invoicing, selling online, mobile payments and gift cards.
+On top of our card readers we now offer invoicing, selling online, mobile payments and gift cards.
 We have all these new products, functions, and tools that can allow our merchants to be much more successful.
 But how do we integrate these products into a cohesive experience?

 At SumUp, we’re scaling fast, over 16 teams now, and are quite distributed; we have offices in Copenhagen, Sofia, Berlin, Cologne, and São Paulo.
 The challenge became how do we - as distributed teams - evolve in a way that allows us to create a cohesive merchant experience that focuses on building value for the merchant, while we empower autonomous teams to launch products and features.
 This is what keeps me awake at night.
 And this is what I look to address as we go on the journey to scale design.